-Signaling is not available in the native Windows version and in the Cygwin version when vlmcsd runs as a Windows service.
+Signaling is not available in the native Windows version and in the Cygwin version when it runs as Windows service.

 SUPPORTED OPERATING SYSTEMS

 vlmcsd compiles and runs on Linux, Windows (no Cygwin required but explicitly supported), Mac OS X, FreeBSD, NetBSD, OpenBSD, Dragonfly BSD, Minix, Solaris, OpenIndiana, Android and iOS.
 Other POSIX or unixoid OSses may work with unmodified sources or may require minor porting efforts.